- Home

 Chapter 115 Public Assistance

-Under Massachusetts General Laws Massachusetts General Law Chapter 115, the Commonwealth provides a needs-based means tested program of financial and medical assistance for indigent veterans and their dependents.
-Qualifying veterans and their dependents receive necessary financial assistance for food, shelter, clothing, fuel, and medical care in accordance with a formula which takes into account the number of dependents and income from all sources.
-Eligible dependents of deceased veterans are provided with the same benefits as if the veteran were still living.
+Under Massachusetts General Law Chapter 115, the Commonwealth provides a needs-based financial and medical assistance program for indigent veterans and their dependents.
+Eligible veterans and their dependents receive financial aid for necessities such as food, shelter, clothing, fuel, and medical care, based on a formula that considers the number of dependents and income from all sources.
+Dependents of deceased veterans are provided the same benefits as if the veteran were still living.

 Pensions

 Low-income wartime veterans may be eligible to receive a pension from the U.S. Department of Veterans Affairs.
-Eligibility is income based, and veterans must be 65 years of age or older or be totally and permanently disabled.
+Eligibility is based on income, and veterans must be 65 years of age or older or be totally and permanently disabled.

-For more information, visit the U.S. Department of Veterans Affairs website.
+For more information, visit the Eligibility for Veterans Pension.

 Edith Nourse Rogers-Bedford Veterans Affairs

-Veterans can receive health care services from a number of local Veterans Affairs Medical Facilities.
-Applications are filled out and sent to the desired facility's eligibility office.
-Inpatient, outpatient, dental, pharmacy, prosthetic, women's health services and many others can be received through the Veterans Affairs Health Care System.
+Veterans can access healthcare services through local Veterans Affairs Medical Facilities.
+Applications are submitted to the desired facility’s eligibility office.
+Services include inpatient, outpatient, dental, pharmacy, prosthetic, and women’s health, among others, available through the Veterans Affairs Health Care System.

 Disability Compensation